Najlekk/discord-user-checker/README.md

 # discord-user-checker

-discord-user-checker is web app to check user's informations
+discord-user-checker is web app to check user's information

 ## Installation